Over to John:

 I think I have the ony Phoenix Computer System let.
 I also own the Intellec8 (8080) which was used to develope early code for the 8000 series.
 I offered to buy it at a company auction but was turned down.
 I later found it on the hood of my car. *It was going to be thrown away and (I think) John W. decided I would give it a better home than the trash dumpster.

-John's come up with some excellent scans of CPT brochures including an external hard drive unit for the 8500 series, the Phoenix hi-res and very Apple Lisa-like machine from 1983, a shared external hard drive and the CPT corporate headquarters in Michigan.
+John's come up with some excellent scans of CPT brochures including an external hard drive unit for the 8500 series, the Phoenix hi-res and very Apple Lisa-like machine from 1983, a shared external hard drive and the CPT corporate headquarters in Minneapolis.
 Thanks John!
 See the links below.

 He says "We also had an item called the SRS-45, an external hard drive that up to 8 workstations could share.
 It came standard with a 30 meg drive, with options for an additional 30 meg drive and\or a 10 meg removable cartridge drive."